orion-research/coach/INSTALLATION.md

 $ sudo pip install neo4jrestclient

+## Configuration settings
+Depending on where COACH is installed, some settings files need to update with correct paths.
+This includes the files COACH/framework/settings/root_settings.json, where the path to directory must be updated, and COACH/framework/settings/directory.json, where the directory information is stored, with paths to the different installed services.

+Examples of the format of these files can be found in the same directory, as example_root_settings.json and example_directory.json.

 ## Running COACH

 To start running the services, move to the directory where you installed the source code from GitHub.
 Then run the bash script as follows: